-There are thousands of protein ball recipes out there, but not so many that are also low FODMAP.
+There are thousands of energy ball recipes out there, but not so many that are also low FODMAP.
 Many (if not most) include dates, which are very high in FODMAPs.
-Monash University's Low FODMAP Diet App says a tolerable amount of dates for most people with IBS is ⅓ of one date as it contains a large amount of the FODMAP fructans. ⅓ of one date might make a great garnish (for what, I don't know), but in terms of being the primary ingredient for a protein ball, there's not a lot to work with.
-As a result, I chose almond flour as the primary ingredient for this particular protein ball recipe.
-And since Easter is coming up, let's bring on the carrots and make some Carrot Cake Protein Balls!
+Monash University's Low FODMAP Diet App says a tolerable amount of dates for most people with IBS is ⅓ of one date as it contains a large amount of the FODMAP fructans. ⅓ of one date might make a great garnish (for what, I don't know), but in terms of being the primary ingredient for an energy ball, there's not a lot to work with.
+As a result, I chose almond flour as the primary ingredient for this particular low FODMAP energy ball recipe.
+And since Easter is coming up, let's bring on the carrots and make some Low FODMAP Carrot Cake Energy Balls!

 Is Almond Flour Low FODMAP?

 Almond flour does not seem to be a very popular flour for the low FODMAP diet as I haven't seen a ton of low FODMAP recipes using it.
 However, Monash University lists "almond meal" (which is made with unpeeled almonds; blanched almond flour, which is what this recipe calls for, is made using peeled almonds) as tolerable for low FODMAP at servings of ¼ cup or 24 grams.
 It may not seem like it at first glance, but that is actually a lot of flour to work with, especially when a lot of recipes combine almond flour with other types of flour (such as tapioca, which is also low FODMAP) to help bind things together and smooth out the graininess of almond flour.

-When you divide 1 cup of almond flour among 12 carrot cake protein balls, it comes to less than ¼ cup per serving.
-Even when adding 2 tablespoon of hemp seeds, which contain the same FODMAP as almond flour (GOS), it still comes out to less than the maximum tolerable amount of GOS per serving for up to 2 protein balls.
+When you divide 1 cup of almond flour among 12 carrot cake energy balls, it comes to less than ¼ cup per serving.
+Even when adding 2 tablespoons of hemp seeds, which contain the same FODMAP as almond flour (GOS), it still comes out to less than the maximum tolerable amount of GOS per serving for up to 2 energy balls.

 What Kind of Almond Flour to Use?